Taking Tea under the shade of a Jacaranda Tree

-“Under the Jacaranda” by R Godfrey Rivers shows the artist and his wife, Selina, taking tea under the shade of a jacaranda tree in full bloom.
+“Under the Jacaranda” by R Godfrey Rivers shows the artist and his wife, Selina.
+They are taking tea under the shade of a jacaranda tree that is in full bloom.
 It is a quintessential image of early Australia.
 The location depicted was in Brisbane’s Botanic Gardens and shows the first jacaranda to be grown in Australia, planted in 1864 and flourishing there until it was blown down in 1979.

 Since then, it has been planted widely in Asia and is common in southern California, Florida, Argentina, South Africa, Australia, New Zealand, and Spain having been introduced to most tropical and subtropical regions.

 On this visit, the painting had dropped some Jacaranda flowers!

 City Botanic Gardens

 The City Botanic Gardens (formerly the Brisbane Botanic Gardens) in Brisbane, Australia was also known as Queen’s Park.
 The Gardens include Brisbane’s most mature gardens, having a continuous horticultural history since 1828.